imteekay/machine-learning-research/courses/attention-in-transformers/README.md

   - Training the neural network to predict the next token outputs the word embedding
 - Masked Self-Attention: Decoder-only Transformer
   - Masked Self-Attention ignores the words that come after the word of interest.
 It only look at words before the word of interest

+## The Matrix Math for Calculating Masked Self-Attention

+The Masked Self-Attention math is similar to Self-Attention, where we have the matrices for Query, Key, and Value, but also add the Mask matrix to mask out the subsequent words of the word of interest.
+The masking math add `0` to values that will be included in the attention calculation, and negative infinity for values that will be masked out.

+Attention(Q, K, V, M) = SoftMax(QKᵗ/√dᴷ + M) .
+V

+Q = Query
+K = Key
+V = Value
+M = Mask